Game Boy Advance Wireless Adapter: Overview

 The Wireless Adapter allows for multiplayer gaming with the Game Boy Advance, and attaches via the External Extension Connector.
 The range of this adapter is short compared to the built-in wireless function of the Nintendo DS; Nintendo recommends players stay within 10 ft. (about 3m) of each other for best results.
 Players can connect to games which support single-cartridge multiplayer by using the device's search function, activated by turning the system on with no game pak inserted or by holding Start and Select as the system boots up.
 While in search mode, the device will continually search for compatible games being played nearby, allowing players to select and join a host game.

 The Wireless Adapter is physically compatible with the Game Boy Advance, the Game Boy Advance SP, and the Game Boy Player accessory for the GameCube.
-However, due to the Game Boy Micro's different style link cable port, the Wireless Adapter will not attach to it.
+However, due to a different style link cable port, the Wireless Adapter will not attach to a Game Boy Micro.
 A separate model of Wireless Adapter was released for the Game Boy Micro, which differs only in form factor and is otherwise identical to and compatible with the original model.

 The Wireless Adapter is not backwards compatible with older model Game Boy games, and cannot be used as a general substitute for a Game Link Cable; it will only work with games that have been programmed to support the accessory.
 Similarly, the adapter cannot connect with the Nintendo DS, since the DS does not support multiplayer mode in Game Boy Advance games.